slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

         - `album_name` (string): The name of the album of the track.

-- Below will show an example data format for the 0th playlist in the 0th file (output hidden):
+- Below will show an example data format for the 0th playlist in the 0th file (its output is currently hidden):

 ```python